ecoacoustics/web-components/docs-src/examples/verification.md

 ---
 layout: layouts/default.11ty.js
-title: Open Ecoacoustics | Examples | Validation Interface (fake)
+title: Open Ecoacoustics | Examples | Verification Interface (fake)
 ---

-## Validation Interface (fake)
+## Verification Interface (fake)

-This example tried to mimic what a minimal implementation of a validation interface could look like using the web components.
+This example tried to mimic what a minimal implementation of a verification interface could look like using the web components.

 <div>
-  <div id="validation-grid"></div>
+  <div id="verification-grid"></div>

   <div class="action-group">
     <div class="action-group-description">Do all of these recordings contain a